vijay-saw/terraform-s3-static-hosting-demo/README.md

-Sure!
-Here’s the complete text you can copy directly for your README file:

-markdown
-Copy code
 # AWS Infrastructure Automation with Terraform and Jenkins

 This repository contains a complete CI/CD pipeline for deploying an AWS infrastructure using Terraform and Jenkins.
 The setup includes S3 static website hosting and EC2 instances for running a web server.